MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date
+2023-04-07 - Completed first draft of documenting the bootblock.s code.

 2024-04-05 - Almost finished documenting the Bootblock code (which builds in VSCode using the Amiga Assembly plug-in)

 2024-03-28 - Uploaded ripped files on ADFs, Ripped files are 'IFF' files that are further processed/decrunched by the loader before relocated into memory.
 All files appear to have IFF headers apart from the the music file(s), not sure what format these are yet.